Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

-In the most general sense, a correlation between two variables can be thought of as some kind of a relationship between them. i.e. when one variable’s value changes, the other one’s value changes in a predictable manner, most of the time.
+In the most general sense, a correlation between two variables is some kind of a relationship between them.
+When one variable’s value changes, the other one’s value is observed to change in a predictable manner.

 A Linear Regression Model fitted to 80% of the data points in the City versus Highway MPG data set (Image by Author)